massanoori/THRotator-manual/docs/index.rst

 - Magnify screen to as large size as possible while THRotator detects that you are playing.
 - Vertically-long window in windowed mode.
 - If you are not satisfied by the default HUD elements (such as lives, bombs, and score), you can customize them.
-- Save screen capture in BMP format on Th06 by Home key.
+- Save screen capture in BMP format on Touhou 6 by Home key.
-- Fix jaggy pixels in Th11, 12, 12.5, 12.8, and 13 when screen resolution of 960x720 or 1280x960 is chosen.
+- Fix jaggy pixels in Touhou 11, 12, 12.5, 12.8, and 13 when screen resolution of 960x720 or 1280x960 is chosen.

 Notes